fbpx

 You’re more than welcome to paint along.
 However I recommend using this tutorial as a guide to paint your own scenes and take these techniques to create your own unique vision.
 This will give you the nudge you need to take your paintings to the next level.

-Yes, I have zoomed in to show some of these finer details being applied.
+Yes, I have zoomed in to show some of these finer details being applied, particularly on the trees and in the grasses in the foreground

-Yes, you can use your iPad to view the download, though we ask you to please find out what software your version will require to watch a MP4 file, prior to purchasing.
+Yes, you can use your iPad to view the download, but please find out what software your version will require to watch a MP4 file first.